vitormcruz/Katas-and-Challenges-ST/TwitterChallenge/README.md

 ((Smalltalk at: #ConfigurationOfTwitterChallenge) project version: #stable) load.

-The server is started automatically
+The server is started automatically.